dvav/dgeclust/docs/tutorial/clustering/index.md

 The argument `-e` indicates that a previously terminated simulation should be extended and the argument `-t` indicates the total duration of the simulation.

-If you wish, we can see how the fitted model at the end of the simulation compares to the actual data:
+If you wish, you can see how the fitted model at the end of the simulation compares to the actual data:

 {% highlight python %}